copygirl/cord/README.md

 relayed to the other bridged channels.

-Something else noteworthy to point out is cord's message structure: Other than containing vital information such as time, sender and target, messages are just made of **parts**.
-A part is either a plain string or an object that can be `toString`ed to something
+Something else noteworthy to point out is cord's message structure: Other than containing vital information such as time, sender and target, messages are made of **parts**.
+A part is either a plain string or an object that can be `toString`ed to something reasonable, such a User instance returning the user's name.
+Alternatively, a socket's message sending implementation can turn the object into something better looking or appropriate for that socket:
+Formatting, mentions, actions, newlines, ...

+### Plugins

+- **Logging**: Currently only logs messages to the console.
+- **Bridge**: Relays messages between linked channels.

 ## Installation